If you are researching how to retire in Croatia, the first thing to understand is this:

 Non-EU citizens (such as Americans, Canadians, Australians, and most Asians) must apply for a Temporary Residence Permit.

-Detailed guides: Retiring in Croatia as an American
+Detailed guides for US citizen: Retiring in Croatia as an American

 Temporary residence is granted for one year and renewed annually.
 After five consecutive years, you may apply for permanent residence.